TERREMEMBER/znbase/docs/content/latest/architecture/_index.md

         <div class="title">Key concepts</div>
       </div>
       <div class="body">
-        Key concepts you need to know to understand the YugabyteDB architecture and the components and processes that make up a YugabyteDB cluster.
+        Key concepts you need to know to understand the ZNbaseDB architecture and the components and processes that make up a ZNbaseDB cluster.
       </div>
     </a>
   </div>